taichi-dev/taichi/docs/rfcs/20220413-aot-for-all-snode.md

 If `needs_grad=True`, the primal and adjoint fields will be defined inside the same tree.
 You will need to use `b.grad_of(primal_name)` to access the handle of the adjoint field.
 The alternative would be to use `f'{primal_name}.grad'`, which feels too ad-hoc.

+Alternatively, if you don't want to place the gradient fields on your own, you could use `builder.lazy_grad()` by the end, which automatically places all the gradient fields.

 ## Python AOT API

 Here's the Python AOT API to save the SNodeTree type.